telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 ### __React Report Viewer__

-The [React Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview%})is a React wrapper of the __HTML5 Viewer__.
+The [React Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/react-report-viewer-overview%}) is a React wrapper of the __HTML5 Viewer__.
 It works in the same way as the pure HTML5 Report Viewer and requires jQuery.
 It exposes identical __client-side reportSource__.
 For example:

 ````HTML
 <TelerikReportViewer